-If you’re thinking long term and are working towards financial goals further in the future, such as retirement, then investing might be the right option.
+If you’re thinking long term and are working towards financial goals further in the future, such as retirement, then investing is likely to be the right option.
 But if you want to access your money in less than five years, saving might be a better option for you.

 It’s also important to remember that investing always involves taking some risk with your money.
 So you need to be comfortable with the risk of potentially losing some money when you invest.

-If your outgoings are lower just now, and you have some extra cash that you won’t need in the short term, you could think about using some of it to top up any regular pension contributions.
+If you have some extra cash that you won’t need in the short term, you could think about using some of it to top up any regular pension payments.
 It doesn’t need to be a permanent decision.
 You can always decrease the amount you contribute again in the future, or just make a one-off payment with the money you’ve saved if that works better for you.

-With interest rates currently at such low levels, and no sign that they’ll rise significantly in the near future, there aren’t a lot of good options out there for savers right now.
+With inflation rates so high and, importantly, higher than current interest rates, there aren’t a lot of good options out there for savers right now.
 So investing in your future could be the best way to make the most of that extra cash and potentially give you a bigger pension pot in the future.